test-driven-development/devops-research-and-assessment/cover.md

 notes:

-- pause for fragment
-- start with the PLC Case Study
+- let's start with the PLC Case Study
+- (advance fragment)
 - walk through the table of contents
+-
-- stress what's most important is what the science predicts about behavior
+- what's most important is what the science predicts about behavior

 next -> start with the PLC Case Study
 ___